StefHill/HillsHealth/Scope Definition.md

 A secure website portal (My Account) is required to enable customers to self-service and manage their accounts online without the need to contact the Customer Services Team.
 This will result in a reduction in the number of Customer Services calls received.

-Following the launch of the new BAYV website in Dec 2016, further improvements are required to enhance the functionality of the website in line with our competitor sites.
+Following the launch of the new x website in Dec 2016, further improvements are required to enhance the functionality of the website in line with our competitor sites.

 #### Problem/Opportunity Statement